 During our first pregnancy, a not overly diplomatic friend of bookish inclinations called my attention to Cyril Connolly’s highly regarded essay, The Enemies of Promise, which posits “the pram in the hall” as the number one snuffer-out of artistic ambition.
 I dutifully read the piece and didn’t find Connolly’s argument very compelling, detecting in his tone a thin-blooded abstemiousness that frankly seemed too finicky and precious for this world.
 Casting about to see if Connolly made a more sustained or convincing case for his assertions anywhere else, I discovered that a handful of elegantly constructed and epigram-studded essays were pretty well all that he left behind.
 The man was a beautiful writer but even without the distraction of new life to care for (until his late 50s when this famous anti-parent absent-mindedly fathered a couple of afterthoughts of his own), the depressive, thrice-married and alcoholic Connolly was in fact a world-class procrastinator who never did produce the great work that so many people, including himself, once believed he would.

-Indeed, Connolly’s example suggested another way in which you could quite effectively snuff out your creative spark; that you could so completely clear your atmosphere of extraneous distractions and demands that you might also remove any contact-points of stimulation (or even irritation) that might inspire an artistic action or response.
+Indeed, Connolly’s example suggested another way in which you could quite effectively extinguish your creative spark; that you could so completely clear your atmosphere of extraneous distractions and demands that you might also remove any contact-points of stimulation (or even irritation) that might inspire an artistic action or response.
 If you’ve really managed to arrange everything just the way you want it with no one demanding this or that, then maybe you won’t be impelled to produce anything much at all.

 Yes, I too was leery of getting swept up in schemes that weren’t my own but my wife was not some cause or system or racket looking for ways to enchain me and waste my time.
 She was the love of my life.
 I never felt more alive than when we were together and if she was ready to explore this uncanny power we had to create human beings out of pure thin air, then I was all for heading out onto the floor with her and taking a spin or three in the great regenerative dance of the universe.
 I had no such qualms about giving myself over when nothing less than the life force itself came calling.